-- For Status, select Enabled. - i.
+- h.
+For Status, select Enabled. - i.
 For Encapsulation type, select the encapsulation type.

 Using ERSPAN THREE may cause issues.
-Trend Micro recommends using GRE or ERSPAN TWO m.
+Trend Micro recommends using GRE or ERSPAN TWO k.
+Click the plus icon m.
 Click the plus icon to add an IP address as a destination.